Offline Reinforcement Learning via Inverse Optimization

-Building on this setting, we summarize our contributions as follows: \begin{enumerate}[label=(\roman*), itemsep = 2mm, topsep = 1mm, leftmargin = 6mm] \item {\bf Two-step offline RL via IO-based policy distillation:} We use the Inverse Optimization framework to bridge offline RL with Imitation Learning, distilling the non-causal MPC expert from the above two-step process into a causal policy.
-This yields computational benefits through convex training and results in policies that are efficient to evaluate, while also opening the door for tools from online convex optimization to be readily used for the control tasks considered here. \item {\bf Tractable robustification of the MPC expert:} For the case of linear dynamics, quadratic stage/terminal costs, and polytopic constraints, we derive an exact convex reformulation of a robust non-causal MPC expert that optimizes against worst-case model-mismatch trajectories within a prescribed uncertainty set.
+Building on this setting, we summarize our contributions as follows: \begin{enumerate}[label=(\roman*), itemsep = 2mm, topsep = 1mm, leftmargin = 6mm] \item {\bf Two-step offline RL via IO-based policy distillation:} We use the Inverse Optimization framework to bridge offline RL with Imitation Learning, distilling the non-causal MPC expert from the above two-step process into a causal policy. {This approach circumvents the need for explicit disturbance models by learning the environment's nuances directly from trajectory data.
+The resulting formulation is computationally attractive due to the convexity of the training landscape} and results in policies that are efficient to evaluate, while also opening the door for tools from online convex optimization to be readily used for the control tasks considered here. \item {\bf Tractable robustification of the MPC expert:} For the case of linear dynamics, quadratic stage/terminal costs, and polytopic constraints, we derive an exact convex reformulation of a robust non-causal MPC expert that optimizes against worst-case model-mismatch trajectories within a prescribed uncertainty set.
 This allows us to incorporate adversarial robustness without introducing conservatism or sacrificing tractability.
 From the empirical analysis of Appendix \ref{appdx:num_exps} and Section \ref{sec:num_exp:quadrotor}, we show that the robustification helps combat the distribution shift from the training to the test phase and the mismatch between the nominal model and the true dynamics.